refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 Prefer to finish this tutorial in an online code editor?
 That's possible!

 <details>

-<summary>Follow these instructions, then go directly to Unit 3!</summary>
+<summary>Follow these instructions, then go directly to "Generate CRUD pages automatically with Inferencer" section!</summary>

 **Set up StackBlitz**

 <UIConditional is="antd">

-1- Visit [xxxx](#) and open the "refine-antd-boilerplate" project.
+1. Visit [xxxx](#) and open the "refine-antd-boilerplate" project.

 </UIConditional>

 <UIConditional is="chakra-ui">

-1- Visit [xxxx](#) and open the "refine-chakra-ui-boilerplate" project.
+1. Visit [xxxx](#) and open the "refine-chakra-ui-boilerplate" project.

 </UIConditional>

 <UIConditional is="headless">

-1- Visit [xxxx](#) and open the "refine-headless-boilerplate" project.
+1. Visit [xxxx](#) and open the "refine-headless-boilerplate" project.

 </UIConditional>

 <UIConditional is="mantine">

-1- Visit [xxxx](#) and open the "refine-mantine-boilerplate" project.
+1. Visit [xxxx](#) and open the "refine-mantine-boilerplate" project.

 </UIConditional>

 <UIConditional is="mui">

-1- Visit [xxxx](#) and open the "refine-mui-boilerplate" project.
+1. Visit [xxxx](#) and open the "refine-mui-boilerplate" project.

 </UIConditional>

-2- Click “Sign in” on the top right to log in using your GitHub credentials.
+2. Click “Sign in” on the top right to log in using your GitHub credentials.

-3- In the upper left of the StackBlitz editor window, click to “fork” the template (save to your own account dashboard).
+3. In the upper left of the StackBlitz editor window, click to “fork” the template (save to your own account dashboard).

 <UIConditional is="antd">

-4- Wait for the project to load, and you will see a live preview of the “refine-antd-boilerplate” starter.
+4. Wait for the project to load, and you will see a live preview of the “refine-antd-boilerplate” starter.

 </UIConditional>

 <UIConditional is="chakra-ui">

-4- Wait for the project to load, and you will see a live preview of the “refine-chakra-ui-boilerplate” starter.
+4. Wait for the project to load, and you will see a live preview of the “refine-chakra-ui-boilerplate” starter.

 </UIConditional>

 <UIConditional is="headless">

-4- Wait for the project to load, and you will see a live preview of the “refine-headless-boilerplate” starter.
+4. Wait for the project to load, and you will see a live preview of the “refine-headless-boilerplate” starter.

 </UIConditional>

 <UIConditional is="mantine">

-4- Wait for the project to load, and you will see a live preview of the “refine-mantine-boilerplate” starter.
+4. Wait for the project to load, and you will see a live preview of the “refine-mantine-boilerplate” starter.

 </UIConditional>

 <UIConditional is="mui">

-4- Wait for the project to load, and you will see a live preview of the “refine-mui-boilerplate” starter.
+4. Wait for the project to load, and you will see a live preview of the “refine-mui-boilerplate” starter.

 </UIConditional>